 Tallinn TV Tower: 34A, 38 (stop Teletorn)

 Immerse yourself in traditional village life at the Estonian Open Air Museum.
-The forested park is home to around 80 buildings from the 18th to 20th centuries including farmhouses, windmills, a tavern, a school, a chapel, a fire station and much more.
+The forested park is home to around 80 buildings from the 18th to 20th centuries including original farmhouses, windmills, a tavern, a school, a chapel, a fire station and much more - even a Soviet apartment building for kolkhoz workers.
 ‘Villagers’ in period costumes demonstrate different crafts and traditions and tell stories of the past.

 Learn about animals at the Tallinn Zoo, home to the most fascinating collection in Northern Europe including majestic predators, African giants, playful primates, polar bears and many other exotic and endangered species.
 As an extra cherry on top, it also has a children’s petting zoo.